TPapiernik/Module_06_Challenge/README.md

 Now, the exciting part!
 Among the 713 potential destinations, our customers are able to specify a preference for Maximum and Minimum preferred temperatures during their vacation.
 During the testing phase, we have done this for them with a Minimum trip temperature of 75 deg F and Maximum trip temperature of 90 deg F.

 Once selected, the Google Maps Places API is consulted to find the Nearest Hotel for each city that meets the criteria.
 If a Hotel is not found for a given city, it is dropped from the results.
-In our test case, there were 257 remaining to choose from across the Globe.
+In our test case, there were 257 remaining to choose from.

-These potentials are displayed on a clickable, user-interactive Google Map with Clickable Markers.
-Upon selection, a brief description is returned including the Hotel Name, City Name, Country, and Current Weather.
+These potentials are then displayed on a clickable, user-interactive Google Map with Markers.
+On click, a brief description is displayed, including the Hotel Name, City Name, Country, and Current Weather.

+An idea of what this looks like can be seen below in Figures 1 and 2:

 ## Travel Itinerary Map (Vacation_Itinerary)